Letter spacing as a curve

 }

-The origin model wouldn't handle this.
-Its formula needs the size at compile time.
-The power form solves it because the em trick leaves the whole evaluation to the browser. pow(r, base / s) recomputes itself with whatever s applies at each viewport.
-A token's tracking is a range, not a number, and that's fine.
+The origin model couldn't really handle this, because its formula needs the size at compile time.
+The power form solves it because the em trick leaves the whole evaluation to the browser, and pow(r, base / s) simply recomputes itself with whatever s applies at each viewport.

 On calibration

-Real optical tuning depends on the family.
-Two fonts at the same size can want different tracking.
-That fine adjustment is a designer's job, done by tuning parameters, not by overwriting loose values by hand.
-Patching tokens breaks the consistency that justified having a model in the first place.
+What this gives you is a coherent base curve, but what it doesn't know is how a specific typeface actually looks at each size.
+Optical tuning depends on the family, and two fonts at the same size can want different tracking.
+That fine adjustment is a designer's job, done by tuning the parameters rather than by overwriting loose values by hand, because patching tokens breaks the consistency that justified having a model in the first place.

 Taking this to production.
 It'll work.
-The values make sense.
-The curve is coherent across the scale, anchors where it should, respects the bounds it's given.
-What's left is calibration against the real font, by tuning parameters, not patching tokens.
+The values make sense, the curve is coherent across the scale, anchors where it should and respects the bounds it's given.
+What's left is calibrating against the real font by tuning parameters, not by patching tokens.

 Where it lands